-The Florida and Southeast Auto Aggregate Excess Catastrophe Contract is a one-year term contract effective June 1, 2019 to May 31, 2020.
-This contract provides a single reinsurance limit at 80% of \$250 million, subject to a \$250 million aggregate retention, for catastrophe losses to personal lines and commercial lines automobile business (physical damage only) arising out of multiple perils and provided such losses arise out of a company declared catastrophe and result in a qualifying loss in the state of Florida.
-For these qualifying catastrophe events, coverage is also provided for losses to personal lines and commercial lines automobile business (physical damage only) in Alabama, Georgia, Louisiana, Mississippi, North Carolina, and/or South Carolina.
+The Florida and Southeast Auto Aggregate Excess Catastrophe Contract is a one-year term contract effective June 1, 2018 to May 31, 2019.
+This contract provides \$250 million of reinsurance limits for losses to personal lines and commercial lines automobile business (physical damage only) arising out of multiple perils and provided such losses arise out of a company declared catastrophe and result in qualifying losses in the State of Florida.
+Once qualifying losses are incurred in the State of Florida, coverage is also provided for losses to personal lines and commercial lines automobile business (physical damage only) arising out of the same catastrophe and occurring in Alabama, Georgia, Louisiana, Mississippi, North Carolina and South Carolina.
+The \$250 million of reinsurance limits, 95% placed, is subject to a \$250 million aggregate retention for losses arising out of one or all qualifying catastrophes commencing during the contract's one year term.
 The contract does not include a reinstatement of limits.

-(7) The Excess contract provides one limit of \$249 million each annual contract period.
+&lt;sup>(7) The Excess contract provides one limit of \$249 million each annual contract period.

-(8) The Sanders Re 2017-2 contract includes a \$20 million retention.
-The \$200 million contract limit applies in excess of the \$20 million retention and in excess of "stated reinsurance" which, for the June 1, 2019 to May 31, 2020 risk period, is defined to include the Below FHCF Contract, the Mandatory FHCF Contracts, which are deemed to exhaust due to loss occurrences subject to the non-FHCF contracts, and the Excess Contract.
+&lt;sup>(8) The Sanders Re 2017-2 contract includes a \$20 million retention.
+The \$200 million contract limit applies in excess of the \$20 million retention and in excess of "stated reinsurance" which, for the June 1, 2018 to May 31, 2019 risk period, is defined to include the Below FHCF Contract, the Mandatory FHCF Contracts, which are deemed to exhaust due to loss occurrences subject to the non-FHCF contracts, and the Excess Contract.